swissmanu/mse-thesis/content/thesis.md

 figures/paradigm-taxonomy.tex
 ```

 On the way of producing the output for a given input, an imperatively implemented program keeps intermediate and final computational results in its state.
-The key concept of imperative programming languages like Java and C# is the assignment command to update that state.
-The assignment command modifies the value assigned to a variable.
-Execution flow control commands, e.g. `if` and `while`, allow conditional and repeated execution of commands. [@Watt_Findlay_Hughes_1990]
+The key concept of imperative programming languages like Java and C# is the assignment command.
+The assignment command modifies the programs state by changing the value assigned to a variable.
+Execution flow control commands, e.g. `if` and `while`, allow conditional and repeated execution of commands [@Watt_Findlay_Hughes_1990].

 With a declarative programming language, computational results are carried explicitly from one program unit to the next instead of keeping them in extraneous state [@Hudak_1989].
 The source code of a declaratively implemented program is the blueprint of *what* the program is expected to accomplish eventually.
 In contrast, its imperative sibling resembles the precise step-by-step instruction on *how* the expected result must be achieved.

-The Functional (FP) and the Data-Flow Programming (DFP) paradigm belong to the family of declarative languages.
+The Functional (FP) as well as the Data-Flow Programming (DFP) paradigm belong to the family of declarative languages.

-FP languages (e.g., Haskell or Erlang) are based on the concept of expression evaluation: Flow control statements are replaced with recursive function calls and conditional expressions [@Hudak_1989; @Watt_Findlay_Hughes_1990].
+FP languages (e.g., Haskell and Erlang) are based on the concept of expression evaluation: Flow control statements are replaced with recursive function calls and conditional expressions [@Hudak_1989; @Watt_Findlay_Hughes_1990].
 Thus, a program's outcome results from its complete evaluation rather than its implicit state.
 With DFP, programs are modeled as directed graphs where a node represents an instruction of the program.
 The graph's edges describe how the data flows between its nodes [@Johnston_Hanna_Millar_2004].
-Contemporary examples for DFP can be found in visual programming environments like Node-RED^[https://nodered.org/].
+Examples for DFP can be found in visual programming environments like Node-RED^[https://nodered.org/].

 Reactive Programming (RP) combines FP and DFP.
-Software engineers describe time-changing values and how they depend on each other [@Salvaneschi_Mezini_2016], i.e., a data-flow graph, using a Domain Specific Language (DSL).
-A runtime environment interprets the graph description and establishes a deterministic system state [@Bainomugisha_Carreton_Cutsem_Mostinckx_Meuter_2013] by executing necessary (re-)computations [@Alabor_Stolze_2020].
+With RP, Software engineers describe time-changing values and how they depend on each other using a Domain Specific Language (DSL) [@Salvaneschi_Mezini_2016].
+By doing so, they model data-flow graphs.
+A runtime environment interprets this graph and establishes a deterministic system state by executing necessary (re-)computations [@Bainomugisha_Carreton_Cutsem_Mostinckx_Meuter_2013; @Alabor_Stolze_2020].
 RP is usually not part of programming languages themselves.
-Instead, libraries and language extensions (e.g., Reactive for Haskell [@Elliott_2009] or REScala for Scala [@Salvaneschi_Hintz_Mezini_2014]) provide RP features to their respective host programming language.
+Instead, libraries and language extensions (e.g., Reactive for Haskell and REScala for Scala) provide RP features to their respective host programming language [@Elliott_2009; @Salvaneschi_Hintz_Mezini_2014].

 ## Reactive Programming with RxJS

-RxJS provides RP features for JavaScript and TypeScript.
+RxJS provides RP features to JavaScript and TypeScript.
 It is an implementation of the ReactiveX API specification, where the *Observable*, "[..] a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming" [@reactivex], is the core concept.

+### Event Subscriptions{.unlisted .unnumbered}

-Like the observer in the Observer pattern [@gof] subscribes to the notifications of a subject, subscribes an RxJS observer to the events of an observable.
-Observables *emit* the following three events:
+Observers subscribe to the notifications of a subject in the Observer pattern [@gof].
+Subscribers to an RxJS observable subscribe to the events of an observable likewise.
+Observables emit the following three events:

-1. A `next` event carries a produced value, e.g., the result of an HTTP request
+1. `next` events carry produced values, e.g., the result of an HTTP request
-2. The `complete` event indicates that the observable finished its processing and will not emit any other events in the future
+2. `complete` events indicate that the observable finished its work and will not emit any further events in the future
-3. If the observable encountered a problem, the `error` event notifies its subscribers about the underlying error
+3. `error` events notify subscribers about errors that happened in the source observable

-Observables are push-based; thus, the observable actively calls the callback handler of its subscriber(s)^[The Iterator pattern [@gof] is pull-based, thus a counterexample to push-based mechanisms like the observable: The consumer has to actively poll (i.e., pull) the iterators `next` function to fetch a value.].
+Observables are push-based; thus, they actively call the callback handler of their subscribers^[The Iterator pattern is pull-based, thus a counterexample to the push-based observable: The consumer has to actively poll (i.e., *pull*) the iterators `next` function to fetch a value [@gof].].

+### Operator Functions{.unlisted .unnumbered}

-Operator functions subscribe to an observable, modify its events, and return a  new observable emitting the modified events.
-Operator functions are the most powerful, yet most complex tool when working with observables. [@lst:example-rxjs] demonstrates two simple operators for filtering and mapping of values.
-More complex operators like `mergeMap`^[https://rxjs.dev/api/operators/mergeMap] allow the composition of higher-order observables or `retryWhen`^[https://rxjs.dev/api/operators/retryWhen] even provides a way to recover an observable from an `error` event.
+Operator functions subscribe to a source observable, modify its events, and projects them to a target observable.
+Operator functions are the most powerful, yet most complex tool when working with observables. [@lst:example-rxjs] demonstrates how two simple operators filter and map values provided by a source observable.
+More complex operators allow for sophisticated constructions: E.g., `mergeMap`^[https://rxjs.dev/api/operators/mergeMap] composes higher-order observables to a new observable, or `retryWhen`^[https://rxjs.dev/api/operators/retryWhen] recovers an observable after it emitted an `error` event.

 ```{
 	#lst:example-rxjs